 The strategic planning process (depicted above) is a circular, continuous process with purposely designed linkages to assessment, budget, key performance indicators, and continuous improvement processes.
-The BOV is provided quarterly reviews of the Strategic Plan, and the Strategic Planning Working Group monitors the progress toward addressing these initiatives as well as their continuing relevance.
-The latest assessment report on these strategic initiatives is included as Attachment II.
-Taskstream accountability management software was purchased in 2009 and will be implemented during the 2009-2010 academic year, enhancing the institutions ability to track progress on strategic planning initiatives.
+The BOV is provided quarterly reviews of the Strategic Plan, The Citadel produces an Annual Report on the Strategic Plan (Attachment II), and the Strategic Planning Working Group monitors the progress toward addressing these initiatives as well as their continuing relevance.